potassco/qasp2qbf/README.md

 # qasp2qbf
-> A traslator from quantified answer set programming to quantified boolean CNF formulalike
+> A traslator from quantified answer set programming to quantified boolean formula

 ## Description
 `qasp2qbf` is a translator from quantified answer set programming (QASP)